- Band Jerry Kravat Entertainment

 Search our directory

-An amazing array of performers entertained at the Sheraton New York Hotel & Towers for a special tribute to Mayor Rudy Giuliani.
+NEW YORK An amazing array of performers entertained at the Sheraton New York Hotel & Towers for a special tribute to Mayor Rudy Giuliani.
 William Fugazy, who served as chair for the benefit for the Forum's Children Foundation (which shared the proceeds with the Twin Towers Fund), hired Broadway and past Grammys producer Pierre Cossette Productions to put together a slate of performers--Tony Bennett, Natalie Cole, Bette Midler, Regis Philbin--that money can't buy (at least not the money people are spending these days).

 As the event started, the atmosphere in the hotel lobby was hectic with gawking crowds and heavy security greeting the guests, who were stopped at several checkpoints including an airport-type metal detector.
 The cocktail reception was packed with real New York movers and shakers mixing among wax figures from Madame Tussaud's.
 (Among the unusual sights: divorce lawyer Raoul Felder posing with Thomas Jefferson, and a lanky, seated Abe Lincoln looking up at mayor-elect Mike Bloomberg.)
 There were only two serving tables, one with fresh pasta and another with a cutting board with ham and turkey, but the guests were more interested in seeing who was there.